 The timeframe for the cumulative effects analysis for each resource begins when past actions began to change the status of the resource from its original condition, setting the long-term trend currently evident and likely to continue into the reasonably foreseeable future.
-For all resources, the timeframe began in approximately 1930 when the Wood River area began to be altered by the channelization of rivers and prior to the construction of the levee, and ends in 2068 (end of 50 year period of analysis for project).
+For all resources, the timeframe began in approximately 1930 when the Wood River area began to be altered by the channelization of rivers and prior to the construction of the levee.
+To establish the temporal frame for analysis, the most commonly used practice is the length of the project life.
+The project life for this design deficiency corrections project is 50 years.
+Construction for this project would be anticipate to begin in 2019, therefore the 50 year period of analysis for project ends in 2069.